trilitech/tezos-developer-docs/docs/using/staking.md

 title: Staking
 authors: "Tim McMackin"
 last_update:
-  date: 20 December 2024
+  date: 13 January 2025
 ---

 Staking is the process of temporarily locking tez on the Tezos platform in exchange for rewards.
 Staked tez stays in the staker's account, but the staker cannot transfer (or spend) that tez.
-Stakers can unstake the tez at any time, which makes them spendable again after a delay.
+Stakers can unstake the tez at any time, which makes them spendable again after a delay; see [Staking periods and delays](#staking-periods-and-delays).
 Staking is an important part of running the Tezos protocol and keeping the blockchain secure, so this is why stakers earn rewards proportional to the locked funds.

 Two main groups stake on Tezos: